mmiscool/BREP/README.md

 - STL:
   - Export: ASCII STL.
 If multiple solids are selected, the Export dialog produces a ZIP with one STL per solid.
 Unit scaling is applied at export time.
   - Import: ASCII or binary supported.
 STL imports as geometry only (no feature history).

+- OBJ:
+  - Export: ASCII OBJ.
+If multiple solids are selected, the Export dialog produces a ZIP with one OBJ per solid.
+Unit scaling is applied at export time.

 - BREP JSON:
   - Export: Saves only the feature history as JSON (`.BREP.json`) with no mesh.
 Useful for versioning or quick backups.